In America, heart disease is the No. 1 killer, but the good news is heart disease is largely preventable.

 Some ideas to get you started:

-• Hire a medically-based exercise physiologist for one to three months.
-A trainer can develop a personalized exercise plan that meets your needs and fitness goals, and can teach you proper form.
+Hire a medically based exercise physiologist for one to three months.
+A trainer can develop a personalized exercise plan that meets your needs and fitness goals and teaches you proper form.

-• Track your steps with a pedometer, take the stairs when possible and park as far away from the store as you safely can to squeeze more exercise into your daily activities.
+To squeeze more exercise into your daily activities, track your steps with a pedometer, take the stairs when possible and park as far away from the store as you can safely park.

 Stress management